wlina2511/mb_technical-test_front/README.md

     - The **Fetch ranks** Button is here to get the player database from the back-end, so you'll have to press it everytime you send a new score, as the database doesn't update on its own when you send a score (this used to be the case but it made the **Fetch** button useless, so I went back to a manual fetch)
     - The **Show ranks** takes you to the leaderboard

-- And lastly, the **Client** GameObject is also an empty one, with the **ClientAPI** script attached to it, which contains all the Front-toBack connections, and which parameters are the differents routes urls :
+- And lastly, the **Client** GameObject is also an empty one, with the **ClientAPI** script attached to it, which contains all the Front-to-Back connections, and which parameters are the differents routes urls :
 ![alt text](https://i.stack.imgur.com/K7Eoh.png "Image1")

 ### What was hard